Frequently Asked Questions

 Who is eligible to use the Ransom Center's collections?

 The Ransom Center welcomes all researchers and visitors.
-Information about accessing the Center's collections in our Reading and Viewing Room and setting up a research account is available on our website.
+Information about accessing the Center's collections in our Reading Room and setting up a research account is available on our website.

 How can I search the Ransom Center's collections?